harunoni/framework-zero/README.md

 ####MVC as the Appliation Layer

 ####Testable Controllers
+Zero makes controllers and views explicit and testable by the following:

-..1.
-Disuade use of "global" scopes like the RC (request context).
-Controllers should receive certain value, and return certain values, for use by the views, thus:
+1. Disuade use of "global" scopes like the RC (request context).
+Controllers should receive certain values, and return certain values, for use by the views.
-..2.
-Use arguments of a controller function to check for existence of URL & FORM variables, and return specific variables for use by the views.
+2. Use arguments of a controller function to check for existence of URL & FORM variables, and return specific variables for use by the views.
 Views should only have access to the values returned by the controller.

 ####Easy RESTfull & API Applications